ZawadiSumba66/restaurant-js/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)
 # Restaurant Page

-> A restaurant web app where the mwnu ,about and contact information is displayed in a tabbed layout.
+> A restaurant web app where the menu ,about and contact information is displayed in a tabbed layout.
 ## Built With

 - JavaScript